J-RAS: Mutual Adaptation for Medical Image Segmentation via Contrastive Retrieval-Augmented Joint Optimization: Results and Discussion

 \subsection{Qualitative Results}

 In this section, we qualitatively evaluate the effectiveness of the proposed J-RAS method by comparing its segmentation outputs against the baseline SegFormer model.
-Representative examples from the ACDC test set are presented in Figures (\ref{fig:contours}, \ref{fig:zoomed}, \ref{fig:pred_gt}, \ref{fig:ret_res}), with results shown at Top-$k=2$.
+Representative examples from the ACDC test set are presented in Figures (\ref{fig:contours}, \ref{fig:zoomed}, \ref{fig:pred_gt}, \ref{fig:ret_res}, \ref{fig:Preds_Modalities}), with results shown at Top-$k=2$.

-\textbf{Boundary Precision.} \autoref{fig:contours} highlights boundary precision by presenting representative input slices with ground-truth contours (green) and predicted contours (red).
-Compared to the baseline, J-RAS achieves tighter alignment with the ground truth, reducing misalignments and producing smoother, more reliable contours.
-The improvements are particularly evident in challenging cases with anatomical variability or weak contrast, where baseline predictions often fail to capture the true structure.
-To further illustrate these gains, \autoref{fig:zoomed} presents zoomed-in regions of interest, comparing SegFormer alone with SegFormer integrated within J-RAS.
-This view reveals finer details of the boundaries, showing that J-RAS consistently reduces boundary errors and better adheres to the true anatomy across different views.
-Even in cases where the baseline performs reasonably well, J-RAS enhances boundary fidelity and strengthens alignment with the ground truth, contributing to improved Dice scores.
+\textbf{Boundary Precision.} \autoref{fig:contours} highlights representative input slices with ground-truth contours (green) and predicted contours (red).
+Compared to the baseline, J-RAS achieves tighter alignment with the ground truth, producing smoother and more reliable contours, particularly in challenging cases with anatomical variability or weak contrast.
+Complementing this, \autoref{fig:zoomed} presents magnified regions of interest, comparing SegFormer alone with SegFormer integrated within J-RAS.
+The zoomed views reveal finer boundary details, showing that J-RAS consistently reduces edge irregularities and better adheres to the true anatomy across different views.
+Even when the baseline performs reasonably well, J-RAS further improves boundary fidelity and strengthens structural alignment.

 \textbf{Mask-Level Improvements.} \autoref{fig:pred_gt} highlights improvements at the mask level, where each row shows the input image, the ground-truth mask, the baseline SegFormer prediction, and the J-RAS prediction.
 The Dice scores above each predicted mask demonstrate that J-RAS consistently yields more accurate segmentations.
 In challenging cases with small or low-contrast cardiac structures, the baseline often produces incomplete or fragmented predictions.
 At the same time, J-RAS generates more complete and coherent masks (e.g., improving Dice from 0.687 to 0.911).
 Even in cases where the baseline already performs well, J-RAS further refines the predictions, leading to consistent accuracy gains.